The Destruction of Sports Infrastructure in the Gaza Sector

 decision in favor of the Palestinian Football Association in the long run.

-always been a FIFA policy to claim that it has a neutral position regarding the
+It has always been a FIFA policy to claim that

-"conflict" between Israel and Palestine.
-It is obvious that any party
+Palestine.
+It is obvious that any party that is neutral on this issue is

-that is neutral on this issue is complicit in Israel's extermination war on the
+complicit in Israel's extermination war on the Gaza Strip and must be held

-Gaza Strip and must be held accountable for its actions.
+accountable for its actions.

 This began in the 1920s.
 In the 1920s, the